roboception/rc_visard_ros/rc_pick_client/README.md

 * `delete_load_carriers`: Deletes the configured load carriers with the requested load_carrier_ids
 * `detect_load_carrier`: Triggers a load carrier detection.
 * `compute_grasps`: Triggers the computation of grasping poses for a suction device.
 All images used by the node are guaranteed to be newer than the service trigger time.
+* `detect_filling_level`: Triggers the detection of the given load carriers and their filling level.

 For the BoxPick node, an additional service is offered: